Aware Super vs AustralianSuper

 How does AustralianSuper and Aware Super insurance compare?

 Interested in seeing how AustralianSuper and Aware Super compared to other popular Australian funds?
-Review My Super provides valuable insights on the best and worst performing super funds.
-Check out our guide on changing super funds, so that you can make informed decisions on where you invest your money.
+Compare super funds and have a look at the best performing super funds to see how they stack up.
+Check out our guide on changing super funds so that you’re aware of everything involved when making a change.

 Aware Super vs AustralianSuper – These are two well known super funds – but do you know how they differ, or which could be the better fit for you?
 To make it easy, we’ve compared the key features of both funds side by side.